SethSmigelski/under-the-weather/readme.txt

 **Key Features:**

-* **Stylish Weather Widgets:** Choose between default OpenWeather images or the crisp Weather Icons font set.
+* **Stylish Weather Widgets:** Choose between default OpenWeather images, crisp Weather Icons font set, and two Animated SVG icon sets (Fill and Outline).
 * **Easy to Use:** Add weather widgets using the WordPress block editor or by placing a simple `<div>` with data attributes anywhere on your site.
 * **Server-Side Caching:** All API calls are cached on your server, dramatically reducing calls to the OpenWeather API and speeding up page loads for all users.
 * **Smart Caching:** In addition to a configurable cache duration, the plugin automatically resets the forecast after midnight in the location's timezone, ensuring your visitors always see the current day's weather.